College of Liberal Arts & Sciences

 Foil Imaging and Frogman’s Print Workshop Scholarship

-This award celebrates the memory of Virginia A. Myers by awarding one undergraduate student and one graduate student funding to research Foil Imaging at both the Visual Arts Building at the University of Iowa and Frogman’s Print Workshop in Omaha, NE.
+This award celebrates the memory of Virginia A. Myers by awarding one undergraduate student and one graduate student funding to research foil imaging at both the Visual Arts Building at the University of Iowa and Frogman’s Print Workshop in Omaha, Nebraska.

 Paula Patton Grahame Scholarship